Nick McKim’s speech at the World Environment Day Celebrations on Saturday 5th June, 2010

 Emission intensive industries need to start using renewable energy.
 Our forests have a crucial role as carbon sinks.
 We need to better understand how much carbon forests store.
 We need a 100% renewable electricity state, stop importing coal power and contain the economic benefit for Tasmania.
 It is economically more viable not to log forests, this is my interest.

 The key theme of World Environment Day this year is biodiversity loss.
 A healthy environment underpins the health of our families, communities and economy.
 Climate change and environmental biodiversity loss are intrinsically linked.
 As we move towards public policy issues, biodiversity loss is the other environmental crisis that will impact on us significantly if we don’t get on top of it.
 We must reduce carbon dioxide emissions now and stop treating the planet as a giant dumping ground with infinite resources.
 We need to respect our climate and Earth’s natural processes.

+As the Minister for Sustainable Transport and Alternative Energy, I am committed to improving public transport.
 Tasmania lags behind Australia, which lags behind the world.
 Passenger transport has a role to play as a solution.